Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_sign_block_cosigner_lag_seconds`

 Time in seconds to collect signatures from **all** cosigners after the threshold has been reached.
-Should be very low — high values indicate latency between the leader and a specific cosigner.
+Should be very low, high values indicate latency between the leader and a specific cosigner.

 ---